 Every time we grow in a line of intelligence, we perceive the world differently.
 (See also: The Four Stages of Learning Anything.)

 We are more awake than before.
+We have greater sensitivity to the world around us.
 Our possibilities are remarkable to ponder.

 Now, it’s time to cast your vision for your future self.